Timescale Coalescence Makes Hidden Persistent Forcing Spectrally Dark: Quartic Detectability Law

 The tangent basis in Eq.~\eqref{eq:tangent-basis} is orthogonal in the normalized $L^2$ inner product,

 so the local Hessian of the Whittle objective is positive definite.
 Writing

 for the normal residual after tangent absorption, the nearby pseudo-true one-pole branch satisfies

-Equation~\eqref{eq:projection-law} is the geometric content of the theorem: after tangent absorption, the $O(\lambda^2)$ perturbation survives only through its normal component, so the detectability order is projection-controlled and begins at quartic order.
+Equation~\eqref{eq:projection-law} is the geometric content of the theorem: the $O(\lambda^2)$ perturbation survives only through its normal component, so detectability begins at quartic order.
 Because the tangent basis is orthogonal and the local Hessian is positive definite, the reduced Whittle objective admits a unique nearby minimizer branch for sufficiently small $|\lambda|$.
-The theorem therefore controls a well-defined pseudo-true one-pole continuation of the null model rather than an informal best-fit heuristic; the derivation of the tangent basis, projection coefficients, local minimizer, and DC-bin implementation is given in the Supplemental Material.
+The theorem therefore controls a well-defined pseudo-true one-pole continuation of the null model rather than an informal best-fit heuristic; the derivation of the tangent basis, projection coefficients, local minimizer, and DC-bin implementation is given in Appendices~C--E.

 \begin{theorem} For each fixed $(a,b)$ with $|a|<1$ and $|b|<1$, there exists $\lambda_0(a,b)>0$ such that for $|\lambda|<\lambda_0(a,b)$ the local Whittle minimizer branch within the one-pole projection class exists uniquely and the associated local minimum satisfies